 Similarly, salicylic acid must also be used continuously for it to work, otherwise your pores will clog up again, and the acne breakouts will return [source: WebMD].
 This acid ingredient can cause minor stinging and irritation, but if it is used in an over-the-counter product, the strength should be low enough to work without major side effects [source: Mayo Clinic].

 Sulfur has few to no side effects.
 Some may consider the smell of sulfur a major negative, but when included in cleansers, it is usually combined with other ingredients to mask its unpleasant odor [source: WebMD].
 Because it's often used with other products, it might cause some peeling.

 Everybody's skin reacts differently to chemicals, acids and medications.
 If a cleanser -- even one considered to be safe -- is causing you breakouts, stop using it.

 Whether you're planning for a big day or just managing your skin's health, non-comedogenic cleansers may help keep your skin free of acne.
-To read even more about these cleansers, visit the links on the next page.
+To read even more about these cleansers, visit the links below.

 - American Academy of Dermatology.
 "What is Acne?"
 Acne Net.
 (Accessed 8/22/09) http://www.skincarephysicians.com/acnenet/acne.html

 - American Academy of Family Physicians.
 "Acne in Teens: Ways To Control It."
 August 2007.
 (Accessed 8/22/09)http://familydoctor.org/online/famdocen/home/common/skin/disorders/001.printerview.html

 - Face & Skin Clinics.
 "Non-Comedogenic Cosmetics."
 (Accessed 9/1/09)http://www.faceclinics.ca/cosmetics_noncomedogenic.html